Aliwebs/SEI-project-4-client/README.md

 ## Bugs

-- When logging out user is not taken to the login page, instead it goes to a blank page and the page needs to be refreshed.
-This bug was related with react component unmount which I could not solve until the end of the project.
+- When a logged out user is not taken to the login page, instead it goes to a blank page and the page needs to be refreshed.
+This bug was related to react component unmount which I could not solve until the end of the project.
-- Like counter will bug out sometimes.
+- Like counters will bug out sometimes.

 ## Future Features

-- Add a for you page.
+- Add a page for you.
-- Remove posts made by user from feed.
+- Remove posts made by the user from the feed.
 - Add messaging.
 - Improve the user journey.

 ## Key Learnings

 I learnt a lot during this project as it was my first solo full stack project.
-Working solo I had a lot more flexibilty when making decisions and altough I saterted out with estimates for project to get to the MVP stage in 4 days it took a lot longer than expected.
+Working solo I had a lot more flexibility when making decisions and although I started out with estimates for the project to get to the MVP stage in 4 days it took a lot longer than expected.
 This was mainly due to the fact that I had used bulma in the last 2 projects and writing just CSS again took some time alongside other issues I faced in the backend.
 Overall I learnt the importance of having a project timeline and a clear plan with daily tasks which I did not use.